revaturelabs/Job-Posting-Big-Data/README.md

 Q: What are the top three qualifications or certifications requested by employers?

 ### 8/ Low Code/No Code [Ref.](https://en.wikipedia.org/wiki/Low-code_development_platform)
 Q: What percentage of Tech Job Listings require experience in a Low Code or No Code solution?

-### 9/ Open Questions : Does gender/age/racial/education-level matter for Tech Job seekers?

-Q: What are three tech companies recruiting the most female employees?

-Q: Are they single, married or mom?

-Q: What are three tech companies recruiting the most employees who bring more than 5+/10+ years of experiences?

-Q: If yes, is there a significant spike in tech job seeker's age in these top 3 companies as mentioned above?

-Q: Is there a significant spike in tech job seeker's age in the rest of companies?

-Q: What's the percentage  of non-Caucasian employees in the top management?
-What's the racial for the majority of CEO/co-founder?